Akash-Modi104/car_price_predictor/README.md

 # car_price_predictor
-a small web app to predict price of o;d car
+a small web app to predict price of old car